sawyerwatts/Checklists/app.md

 - Have a strategy in place to allow devs to easily 1) establish correctness and
 2) ensure correctness is preserved after making changes.
     - Automated testing is usually the answer here.
+    - Integration tests are the best since they tend to cover more interactions and really test the extended behavior
 - What is the error handling strategy
     - Ensure errors are caught (at least as a near root-level try/catch).
         - Ideally, as few subjects will fall out when an exception occurs.